Missouri workmans comp lawyer reviews documents next to a cast and scales of justice.

 Receiving a denial letter for your claim can be disheartening, but it’s not the final word.
 You have the right to appeal the decision.
 Claims can be denied for many reasons, from a missed deadline to a dispute over whether the injury was work-related.
 Sometimes, it’s as simple as the insurance company claiming you didn’t follow the doctor’s treatment plan.
 The appeals process has specific steps and deadlines, which is why this is another point where legal guidance is invaluable.
 An attorney can review the reason for the denial, file the necessary appeals, and represent you at hearings to fight for the benefits you need.

-Resources for Returning to Work
+Helpful Resources for Your Return to Work

 The ultimate goal of the workers’ compensation system is to help you recover and, when possible, return to work safely.
 As you heal, there are several resources available to support this transition.
 The Missouri Division of Workers’ Compensation offers information and assistance to injured employees.
 Your employer’s human resources department may also have return-to-work programs.
 These resources can help coordinate light-duty assignments, workplace accommodations, or vocational rehabilitation if you’re unable to return to your previous job.
 An attorney can also help ensure your return to work is handled properly and that your rights are protected throughout the process.